guildai/guildai/guild/tests/uat/run-with-missing-default-model.md

     >>> run("guild run train")
     guild: cannot find operation train
+    You may need to include a model in the form MODEL:OPERATION.
-    Try 'guild operations' for a list.
+    Try 'guild operations' for a list of available operations.
     <exit 1>